brinalesser/BattenVisionML/README.md

 Test repo using vision processing on battens

 ## Description
-Various vision processing programs using OpenCV and python3 on a Raspberry Pi with a USB camera.
+Various vision processing programs using OpenCV and python3 or C++ on a Raspberry Pi with a USB camera.
+For the purpose of detecting battens to pick up with a robotic arm.

 ## File Structure